 Grandparents who love their grandchildren think that they deserve non-addicted parents, and this is true.

 All children deserve parents who are fully there for them.
-But parents are not perfect and can struggle with a variety of issues.
+Parents are not perfect, though, and can struggle with a variety of issues.
 Unless a child is being injured or neglected, a parent's drug or alcohol abuse is unlikely to qualify as child abuse.
 This is especially likely to be true when there is another parent in the family who ensures that children get appropriate care or when a parent's drug abuse does not occur when he or she is in charge of the children.

 Basic Steps for Grandparents